tadesouaiaia/prsWorkshop-website/docs/tut_plink.md

     ls

-We should see the following four files: **D1D.map  D1D.pcs1234  D1D.ped  D1D.pheno1**
+We should see the following five files: **D1D.bim, D1D.fam, D1D.bed,  D1D.pcs1234, D1D.pheno1**

-Let's look each each file by typing the following commands and **pressing q to quit** after each one:
+Let's look at the following files by typing the following commands and **pressing q to quit** after each one:

+    less D1D.bim      # Marker / SNP information
+    less D1D.fam      # Individual information: IDs
-    less D1D.map      # A map file that associates snps with chromosomal locations less D1D.pcs1234  # A PCA file that lists individuals first four prinicipal components less D1D.ped      # A pedigree file that lists individuals genotypes less D1D.pheno1   # A phenotype file that lists individuals phenotypes
+    less D1D.pcs1234  # A PCA file that lists individuals first four prinicipal components less D1D.pheno1   # A phenotype file that lists individuals phenotypes `D1D.bed` is a binary file and stores the genotype **do not open this file**.

-Next to the PLINK website http://zzz.bwh.harvard.edu/plink/download.shtml and investigate the format of the MAP/PED files (Look in the blue column on the left side).
+Investigate the format of the bim and fam files here https://zzz.bwh.harvard.edu/plink/data.shtml#bed, scroll up for details.

 What do you observe?
-- What are the 4 columns in the map file?
+- What are columns 1, 2, 4, 5, 6 of the bim file?
-- What are the first 6 columns in a ped file?
-- What information is in the remaining columns of the ped file?
+- What are the columns of the fam file?

-### Manipulating Data

-1. Create 'binary' format PLINK files using the recode command:

-         ../../code/plink --file D1D --make-bed --out D1D

-2. List files (*ls*) and check which new files have appeared

-3. Examine the files ending .bim and .fam.
-Do not open the .bed file.

-8. Examine the '.log' file.

-What do you observe?

-- How is the fam file similar to the ped file?
-- How is it different?
-- How is the bim file similar to the map file?
-- How is it different?
-(Use the PLINK website if necessary)

 ## Recoding alleles as counts